Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

 * `docker-compose up -d proxy`

-### Spin up mysql container and import production databases
+### Spin up the mysql container and import production database(s)

 * `cd /opt/ISLE/yourdomain-config`
 * `docker-compose up -d mysql`

 Two methods for connecting to the MySQL Database (GUI / CLI) pick one.

-1. One may use SQL GUI clients e.g. Sequel Pro, Navicat, PHPMyAdmin etc.
+1. One may use SQL GUI clients e.g. Sequel Pro, Navicat, PHPMyAdmin etc. and import the production Drupal website database(s)

-2. If above not practical, one may connect to the MySQL container and run the following.
+2. If the above not practical, one may connect to the MySQL container and run the following.

     * `docker exec -it isle-mysql-institution bash` to connect to the container
+        * swap out `institution` for the correct container name.
     * appropriate mysql commands here: consult MySQL documentation - https://dev.mysql.com/doc/refman/5.7/en/

+2a. (_optional_) Only follow this if you have **not** first run `drush cc all` and then exported the MySQL databases or if you have **not** exported the MySQL databases excluding the contents of any table with `cache` in the name.

 The following are STEPS, not literal commands to prepare your db for ISLE (_doing this because we've found there are errors using exported db from production because of caches - causes problems - steps below help you remove this problem_)